Click on a year

 |Amanda Brown graduated with a bachelor’s degree in English with a Major in Professional Writing and continued on to earn her degree in Clinical Research.
 She was the Vice President for her graduating class of 2011.
 She is currently enrolled in the master's program for Clinical Research and Product Development at UNCW.
 She works as a Research Coordination Specialist at Pharmaceutical Product Development (PPD) in Wilmington.
 Amanda is married and has three children (ages 5, 8 and 8 months in 2012).|

-lives in Raleigh, where she is a Web Developer in the RTP area.
-After graduating, she pursued a Masters in Interactive Media focusing on Web Developer and User Experience UI/UX.
+Brittany Glover lives in Raleigh, N.C., where she is a Cloud Systems Developer at IBM.
+After graduating from UNC Wilmington, she pursued a master's in Interactive Media, focusing on Web Development and User Experience Design.

-Outside of her career, Glover focuses her time and energy on family, traveling, marking to do's off of her bucket list.
-She is preparing for a clothing line launch in the Spring of 2013 and other creative endeavors.
+Outside of her career, Glover focuses her time and energy on her small business, LBG Media Consulting, LLC as well as volunteering, family, traveling and marking to do's off of her bucket list.

 | John D'Angelo was accepted into the